Hiring good people is really simple

 Following the staggering success of the online version of RottingNames - where by success I mean the handful of metal heads constantly using the app :) - I released the iPhone version for free .
 You can now generate crazy and fun names anywhere!
 Go get it!

 I've been meaning to post this for a while but I was waiting to have some free time and add a few new features to the app, which I just realised won't happen any time soon given the priorities I have at the moment.
+But by all means feel free to drop a line if you're dying about a missing feature.

 ide review rubymine